-The crises of climate breakdown and biodiversity loss are two of the most serious issues of our time.
+The crisis of climate breakdown and biodiversity loss are two of the most serious issues of our time.
 Our major infrastructure systems of transport, energy, water, waste, telecommunications and flood defences play a major part, accounting for approximately half of energy-related carbon dioxide (CO2) emissions whilst also having a significant impact on our natural habitats.

 Our primary purpose has always been, and remains, enhancing society and well-being.
 While we have seen major improvements to practice over the last 20 years, for everyone working in the construction and infrastructure industries, meeting the needs of our society without breaching the earth’s ecological boundaries will demand a paradigm shift.